skip to content

 The aims and objectives should be clearly stated in the course handbooks and relevant lecture and practical notes, which are available from the course organiser, and the exam should be checked and mapped onto them.
 External Examiners should normally be given the opportunity to suggest questions and comment on, change/insert/remove questions, and to formally approve the exam paper.

 The Senior Examiner will need to provide camera ready copy of the examination paper.
-The Reprographics Centre at the Old Schools will contact Senior Examiners with the timetable for this.
+Exam Operations will contact Senior Examiners with the timetable for this.
 Where appropriate, practical paper questions should be checked with Classroom staff to ensure the correct materials are provided for the exam.

 All those concerned with the production of exam questions should be reminded that this should be done under conditions of the strictest security, and computers and printers should be secure from unauthorised access.